 +46 46 222 76 41

-Pernilla Skantze (Faculty of Science (all departments except Department of Chemistry and Department of Physics), Faculty of Social Sciences, Faculties of Humanities and Theology, School of Economics and Management, Faculty of Law, Faculty of Fine and Performing Arts, University specialised centres and LUCE
+Christian Larenas (Faculty of Natural Sciences, Faculty of Social Sciences, Faculties of Humanities and Theology, School of Economics and Management, Faculty of Law, Faculty of Fine and Performing Arts, University specialised centres, LUCE)

 +46 46 222 08 10